autocrypt/autocrypt/doc/level1.rst

 compatibility and avoid friction with presently deployed OpenPGP software.

-While the message structure is complex, it's actually fairly easy to pack and unpack with common OpenPGP tools.
-It was selected to ease implementation and deployment, not for cleanliness or purity :)
+While the message structure is complex, it is designed to be easy to pack and unpack using common OpenPGP tools, both programmatically and manually.

 Example: